 Have you ever had to use a court appointed attorney?
 Are you satisfied with how they handled your case and represented you in court?

-Dawson County court records are are public record and are available upon request to anyone who requests them – not just the person who they pertain to.
+Dawson County court records are public record and are available upon request to anyone who requests them – not just the person who they pertain to.
 They have a file containing a docket and all of the motions, documents, and evidence filed during your court case.
 You can access your court records using the website, or at the Dawson County Clerk of Court where the case was filed.